Canagliflozin / Metformin Dosage

 Elderly: Monitor renal function more frequently and adjust dose based on renal function.

-Concomitant use with UDP-Glucuronosyl Transferase (UGT) Enzyme Inducers:
+Concomitant use with UDP-Glucuronosyl Transferase (UGT) Enzyme Inducers, AND:

-Concomitant use with drugs that increase the risk of metformin-associated lactic acidosis; impair renal function; result in significant hemodynamic changes, interfere with acid-base balance; or increase metformin accumulation should be undertaken with increased monitoring.
+Concomitant use with drugs that increase the risk of metformin-associated lactic acidosis; impair renal function, result in significant hemodynamic changes, interfere with acid-base balance, and/or increase metformin accumulation should be undertaken with increased monitoring.

 Iodinated Contrast Imaging Procedures:

--Stop this drug at time of, or prior to, an iodinated contrast imaging procedure for patients who will be administered intra-arterial iodinated contrast.
+-Stop this drug at time of, or prior to, an iodinated contrast imaging procedure for patients with an eGFR below 60 mL/min/1.73 m2; for patients with a history of hepatic impairment, alcoholism, or heart failure; or in patients who will be administered intra-arterial iodinated contrast.

 -Postmarketing cases of metformin-associated lactic acidosis have resulted in death, hypothermia, hypotension, and resistant bradyarrhythmias.
 Onset is often subtle, accompanied only by nonspecific symptoms such as malaise, myalgias, respiratory distress, somnolence, and abdominal pain.
 Metformin associated lactic acidosis is characterized by elevated blood lactate levels (greater than 5 mmol/L), anion gap acidosis (without evidence of ketonuria or ketonemia), an increased lactate/pyruvate ratio; and metformin plasma levels generally greater than 5 mcg/mL.